Det måste finnas en väg ut ur det här samhället by Göran Greider

 I do think the trend towards loneliness is concerning and definitely accurate, but that it's not because of a lack of tools!
 We just aren't using them right, all the time.
 But FFF and BLM are prime examples of how a ginormous sense of community is possible even now, it just requires effort, no?

-This is one of the quotes that is most incomplete without its contexts.
-I highly reccomend you read the entire book, but this part really struck a chord for me.
+This is one of the quotes that is most incomplete without its context.
+I highly recommend you read the entire book, but this part really struck a chord for me.
 I love the description of the "clout chase" that we're so fruitlessly on in a lot of context at this time, and how there is a fundamental shame in being poor that hasn't always been there.
 Honestly, it's the main thing I've taken from studying stoicism a bit - there's no shame in being where you're at, everyone has a place in this world.
 However, I still understand that some people will be dissatisfied, and I'm not trying to dismiss that.
 I just think we should try to let go of that shame.

 The entirety of pages 242-243 are incredibly readworthy, and puts words on things I have tried, but failed, to express fully.